Need Some Advice? Request a Callback

 4G Fiberboard Box Assembly Sheets

-It is important to point out that 4G packaging must be packed and assembled in the same way as it was during the approval testing process, if packed incorrectly you will invalidate the UN certification.
-That’s why each of the products in our 4G range come with assembly instructions to guide you through the packing process.
+It is important to point out that 4G packaging must be packed and assembled in the same way as it was during the approval testing process; if packed incorrectly, you will invalidate the UN certification.
+That’s why each of the products in our 4G range comes with assembly instructions to guide you through the packing process.

 Trusted 4G Fiberboard Packaging

-4G packaging is a term used for fiberboard boxes that have been UN approved.
+4G hazmat boxes are a term used for fiberboard boxes that have been UN-approved.

 It is displayed in the UN specification mark that is assigned to the packaging.